jdxxmahmud/SQL-Tiny-shop-sale-case-study/README.md

 - PostgreSQL was used for the whole process.
 - Queries for data insertion are given inside the **Data Insertion** folder
 - 📂 All queries for this analysis are stored in the **Analysis** folder.
-Navigate there to get started with the SQL scripts.
+Each query is stored in text files along with the question and corresponding output for clear understanding.

 ---